AleksCallebat/gcp-terraform/modular-deployment/README.md

 2. Create CMEK Services and Setup Networking
 3. Deploy the Databricks Workspace

-Each module has it's own Terraform folder and configuration.
+Each module has its own Terraform folder and configuration.

 The Workspace Creation is dependent on steps 1 and 2.